olcf/olcf-user-docs/systems/spock_quick_start_guide.rst

 Spock Compute Nodes
 -------------------

-Each Spock node consists of [1x] 64-core AMD EPYC 7662 "Rome" CPU (with 2 hardware threads per physical core) with access to 256 GB of DDR4 memory and connected to [4x] AMD MI100 GPUs.
+Each Spock compute node consists of [1x] 64-core AMD EPYC 7662 "Rome" CPU (with 2 hardware threads per physical core) with access to 256 GB of DDR4 memory and connected to [4x] AMD MI100 GPUs.
 The CPU is connected to all GPUs via PCIe Gen4, allowing peak host-to-device (H2D) and device-to-host (D2H) data transfers of 32+32 GB/s.
 The GPUs are connected in an all-to-all arrangement via Infinity Fabric (xGMI), allowing for a peak device-to-device bandwidth of 46+46 GB/s.
+Each compute node also has [2x] 3.2 TB NVMe devices (SSDs) with sequential read and write speeds of 6900 MB/s and 4200 MB/s, respectively.

 .. note::
     The X+X GB/s values for bandwidths above represent bi-directional bandwidths.
 So, for example, the Infinity Fabric connecting any two GPUs allows peak data transfers of 46 GB/s *in both directions simultaneously*.